AceDataCloud/SunoAPI/README.md

 - title: Title of the song.
 - style: Style of the song, optional.

-An example of filling in is as follows:
+An example of filling out is as follows:

 <p><img src="https://cdn.acedata.cloud/qp3iba.png" width="500" class="m-auto"></p>

-After filling it out, the code is automatically generated as follows:
+After filling it out, the code generated automatically is as follows:

 <p><img src="https://cdn.acedata.cloud/o5haei.png" width="500" class="m-auto"></p>